DeadWisdom/flask-static-tutorial/README.md

 But using Netlify is a dream.
 They have really figured out the process.
 Basically, it hooks into your repo, listens for updates, then runs a build command, puts it on a CDN, and routes to it.

-Every build gets saved to a _unique url_.
+Every build gets served by a _unique url_.
 This is key.
 It means we can create feature branches without a thought.
-Since they talk to the same APIs we can only branch on the frontend, but that is usually a fine trade-off.
+Since they talk to the same APIs, we can only easily branch on the frontend, but that is usually a fine trade-off.

 Oh and by the way, it's free for small projects.